 Now I could go into my messages, and I could actually see that I actually already had it set up where I get notifications on a follow-up, and so I can click on my messages and I can see that it was sent to me on my iPhone, this is the message that was sent, this is the link that was sent to me.

 But if I want to change when I get notifications about those follow-ups, I can click on, I shouldn’t fly through that.

 There’s this icon on the right that says Edit Notification Settings.

 I click there, and then I could say anytime a follow-up is assigned to me, right now I’m getting an iPhone alert but I could also get an email if I wanted to.

 Now it’s going to send me an email and an iPhone alert whenever a follow-up is assigned to me.

 You can do the same thing for other employees possibly if you have access within the system.

 I could go into another employee’s profile and I could go into his notification settings, and make sure that he’s getting an alert on his iPhone whenever a follow-up is assigned to him.

 I think that basically covers the follow-up process.

-If you have other questions about reports or analysis or any of those types of things on the website, definitely check out the video help guides in the KPA EHS help section.
+If you have other questions about reports or analysis or any of those types of things on the website, definitely check out the video help guides in the KPA Flex help section.